Where to Find Us

 1355 Bank Street, Suite 300, Ottawa, K1H 8K7

-Bilingual Family Peer Supporter on-site Tuesdays from 12pm to 7pm (with last appointment at 6:30pm).
+Bilingual Family Peer Supporter on-site Tuesdays from 12pm to 4:30pm.

 Cornwall – Cornwall Community Hospital – Community Addiction and Mental Health Centre